practice nurse - fixed term, UP to 28 hours per week (by negotiation)

-Due to an increase in patient enrolments, Amity Health Centre is seeking an enthusiastic and experienced Practice Nurse to join our nursing team.
+Amity Health Centre is seeking an experienced Practice Nurse to join our nursing team for Up to 12-months on a fixed term contract.
 We are a small, friendly practice, with Cornerstone accreditation, and strive to provide a high-quality service to our patients.

 We also welcome expressions of interest from Practice Nurses looking for work on a casual basis to assist with covering staff leave.